simonsejse/thecodingsorcerer/docs/fsharp/datastructures/differencelist.md

     @ [ { Name = "John" } ]
 ```

-The reason why it's so slow is that when concenating the first list with, with three elements n=3 to the last list with only one element n=1, we have to go through each and every single element of the first list and append to the second list, which cases the operation to run in linear time O(n).
+The reason why it's so slow is that when concenating the first list with, with three elements n=3 to the last list with only one element n=1, we have to go through each and every single element of the first list and append to the second list, which cases the operation to run in linear time $$O(n)$$.

 Now for a list of a small size, this won't be a problem, but in computer science, we usually need a lot than one million data in a list, hence why this would be a slow process in the end.

 And that's where the difference list comes into play.
-The difference list can queue elements at the end in constant time O(1).
+The difference list can queue elements at the end in constant time $$O(1)$$.
 Hence why it's very useful to use.

 We know that list's in F# are implemented as linked lists.
-So, when adding an element to the start of the list using the cons-operator `::` it takes O(1) time, hence why we call the opposite snoc (cons spelled from behind is snoc) since it takes O(1) time to append it to the end of the queue.
+So, when adding an element to the start of the list using the cons-operator `::` it takes $$O(1)$$ time, hence why we call the opposite snoc (cons spelled from behind is snoc) since it takes $$O(1)$$ time to append it to the end of the queue.

 And this is why we want to try and implement the difference list.